-Video recording and playback options aren’t available with the free plan, but you can still track keys, work time, and monitor the computers in real-time.
+This free computer monitoring software doesn't include video recording and playback options, but you can still track keys, work time, and monitor the computers in real-time.

 One thing it also lacks it remote control of computers, but most tools don’t even have it in their paid version.

-Veyon is free and open source monitoring software.
+Veyon is free web monitoring software.
 It’s main use is for classroom management, but it can easily be used in a work environment as well.

 It allows you to take control over paired computers, so you can lock them, reboot, or shut them down.
 It doesn’t have more traditional features like time tracking, website and app usage, etc. But it does offer almost full remote control, and taking screenshots.

 Additionally, you can share your own screen with everyone in a matter of seconds.

 Limited to 3 users, the free version of Screenshot Monitor offers time tracking, screenshot monitoring (3 screenshots per hour), and it can store those screenshots for 2 weeks only.

 There’s no way to track activity, so if you’re looking for something more than time tracking and screenshots, you can take a look at some other tools which offer more in their free packages.

 SXR is a free computer monitoring software which has many different versions.
 They include versions for startups, processes, internet, activity, for mouse logging.
 Additionally, it also includes monitoring for files, USBs, screenshots, etc.